From that, that shall remain nameless

 - Preparing for succession will become even more important.
 There is significant available PE liquidity for M&A but recovery timing will dictate its deployment.
 Traditional credit for M&A will be constrained and earmarked for existing clients.

-- Virtual business due diligence is challenging, takes longer and no replacement for face to face interaction by buyer and seller.
+- Virtual business due diligence is challenging, takes longer, and no replacement for face to face interaction by buyer and seller.
 Physical plant inspections are problematic.

 - Expect an active M&A market as sellers face new realities and adjust to lower values.
 PE will dominate as other buyers conserve cash.

-Three Big Ideas – Fit First Technologies Video
+For more forecasts and predictions check out Three Big Ideas – Fit First Technologies Video

 Need a Yoda?
 We can help.
 We have seen a catastrophe or two and know a thing or two and prior solutions will continue to have a role.
 In the great recession, we worked without fees supporting clients through difficult times.
-We plan to do so again through telephone consultations, The Recovery blog, The Business Health Council and our Advisory Board on Demand; a service to SME CEOs.
+We plan to do so again through telephone consultations, The Recovery blog, The Business Health Council, and our Advisory Board on Demand; a service to SME CEOs.